Woolwich: Sports and leisure

 Barrack Field at the Royal Artillery Barracks was a famous cricket ground in the 18th century but is now merely used for recreational sports.
 Royal Arsenal Rugby Club plays rugby here.

-Greenwich Council has plans to demolish the 1980s Waterfront Leisure Centre next to the Woolwich Ferry and build a new leisure centre in Wilmount Street.
-There is an indoor climbing wall in the Docklands area.
+Greenwich Council has plans to demolish the 1980s Waterfront Leisure Centre east of the Woolwich Ferry and build a new leisure centre in Wilmount Street.
+There is an indoor climbing wall in the Thamesside Studios, off Warspite Road.

+In film

+Historic footage of the area, including The Valley, is seen in the 1963 film, The Silent Playground.
+The town was used as a location for the 2006 film Children of Men.

 Education and culture

 The University of Greenwich's dramatic arts department is based in the historic Bathway Quarter in the centre of Woolwich.
 The old Grand Theatre, which briefly reopened in the 2010s, closed in 2015.
 The Tramshed, until 1953 an electricity sub-station for the borough's tramways, is a music and entertainment venue run by the Royal Borough of Greenwich.
 Woolwich currently has no movie theatres.
 Cinemas are included in the plans for Spray Street quarter and the Island site.
-The town was used as a location for the 2006 film Children of Men.

 Woolwich has one museum, the Greenwich Heritage Centre at the Royal Arsenal (Firepower – The Royal Artillery Museum closed in 2016 after having been based in Woolwich for almost two centuries).
 Second Floor Studios in the Woolwich Dockyard area is one of London's largest concentrations of artists' studios.
 The town has a number of public sculptures: one of Roman origin, several statues and reliefs from the 19th and early 20th centuries, and a number of modern sculptures.
 One of the Woolwich Arsenal DLR station entrances features a large mural in tiles by Michael Craig-Martin.

 Transport

 National Rail

-The nearest stations are Woolwich Arsenal and Woolwich Dockyard for Southeastern services towards Barnehurst, Dartford, Gravesend, London Cannon Street and London Charing Cross.
+Woolwich Arsenal and Woolwich Dockyard connect the area with Southeastern services to London Cannon Street via Greenwich, London Charing Cross via Lewisham, Dartford, and Barnehurst (continuing to London Cannon Street via Bexleyheath as part of a loop service), as well as Thameslink services to Luton via Greenwich & London Blackfriars and to Rainham.

-Docklands Light Railway
+DLR

-The nearest station is Woolwich Arsenal for Docklands Light Railway services towards London City Airport, Bank and Stratford International.
+Woolwich Arsenal connects the area with DLR services to Bank and Stratford International.

 Elizabeth line

-Woolwich railway station opened in May 2022 on the Crossrail route for Elizabeth line services towards Abbey Wood, Canary Wharf, central London and Heathrow Airport.
+Woolwich railway station opened in May 2022 on Elizabeth line with services towards Abbey Wood, Canary Wharf, central London, Reading and Heathrow Airport.